The American in Paris

 Comprehensive Video Courses

-Stephen has taken everything he’s learned on his immigration journey and bottled that knowledge into two courses.
+We’ve taken everything we’ve learned on our immigration journeys and bottled that knowledge into two courses.
 One on Long Term Stay Visitor and one on Profession Liberale.

 If you prefer to set up a private consultation about about au pair, student, visitor, Profession Liberale, Passeport Talent – Artist visas, or have questions about marriage in France or just don’t know where to start